Vano2903/peggle-data-collector/README.md

 - [ ] dont create a button in commit area if there are none
 - [ ] users section
 - [ ] working search box
+- [ ] public page dedicated to collaborators
 - [x] main page
   - [x] home with game's cards, navbar and search box
   - [x] individual game page with all the stats of the game